 - Waste produced 1560.85 million tonnes of CO2e.

-How do I know what my carbon footprint is?
+How do I calculate my carbon footprint?

 Amazingly, just 100 companies are responsible for 71% of all global greenhouse gas emissions.
 But that doesn’t mean that individuals don’t also have a carbon footprint.
 Our actions and lifestyle choices all have some impact on the environment.
 So how do you work out your personal carbon footprint?